LeNguyenGiaBao/face_detection/mask_detect_yolov5/README.md

 ### Update 22_03_19:
 - add bbox with no mask face
-- TODO: make with 2 facé.
+- TODO: make with 2 faces.

+### Update 22_04_05:
+- add bbox with mask face
+- check face detect: if face detection check fail (because the image is cropped so narrow) -> return "No Face"